 Reid Bartelme and Harriet Jung

-Lead philanthropic support for Paz de la Jolla is provided by The Producers’ Circle.
+Lead philanthropic support for Paz de la Jolla is provided by The Volunteer Committee of The National Ballet of Canada and The Producers’ Circle.

 Joseph Haydn, Ludwig Van Beethoven, Franz Schubert, Andy Stein & Gustav Mahler

 Cacti is a co-production between The National Ballet of Canada, Boston Ballet and Atlanta Ballet.